w3c/badging/explainer.md

 }
 ```

-> Note: Should we have a separate overload for boolean flags now, as discussed in [Issue 19](https://github.com/WICG/badging/issues/19)?
+> Note: Should we have a separate overload for boolean flags now, as discussed in [Issue 19](https://github.com/WICG/badging/issues/19) and [Issue 42](https://github.com/WICG/badging/issues/42)?

 > Note: This API can only be used from a foreground page.
 Use from a service worker is being considered for the future.
 [The FAQ](#Why-cant-this-be-used-in-the-background-from-the-ServiceWorker-see-28-and-5) has more details).